 6. Do not use Google Chrome

 This very enlightening Forbes article reveals that the Google Chrome web browser may be reducing the life of your laptop battery if you’re using a Windows computer.
 As the browser stays open it eats up more and more energy, causing your computer to shut down sooner and your laptop battery to wear down faster.
 This is unfortunate news, especially since Chrome is considered by many to be the most powerful and effective browser.
 If you’re really, really concerned with replacing your laptop battery, you can switch to Firefox.
 But, like many of the other steps on this list, that might not be worth it for you.
 The convenience of using an arguably superior web browser and not having to keep a constant eye on your computer’s every function may triumph over the money you’ll save holding on to your laptop battery a little longer.
 Ultimately, though, that’s for you to decide.
+We recommend some laptop models for future upgrade from Netbook News.

 Matt O’Keefe is a lifehacktivist and avid writer of stuff.
 That stuff includes posts for Lifehack, journalism for The Beat and blog content for businesses.
 Visit his portfolio and personal blog to learn more.